 The above mentioned noncomparability is very inconvenient: using the conventional pH scales in different solvents it is impossible to make comparisons of the behavior of the solutions in different chemical and technological processes.

-Recently a very important step was made towards achieving comparability of acidities in different solvents: a universal pH scale based on the chemical activity (chemical potential) of H+ was created that allows expressing the acidities of solutions in different solvents using a single scale of so-called pHabs values.
+Recently a very important step was made towards achieving comparability of acidities in different solvents: a universal pH scale based on the chemical activity (chemical potential) of H+ was created that allows expressing the acidities of solutions in different solvents (including acidity in organic solvents) using a single scale of so-called pHabs values.
 This pHabs scale embraces the pH scales in different solvents as is seen in the picture on the left.
-More information can be found in the original publication in Angewandte Chemie Int.
-Ed.
-The beauty of this approach is in its complete universalitry: in addition to liquids it can be applied also to gases, solids, gels, etc. The main remaining problem is the experimental realization of this scale: direct comparison of acidities in different solvents is not easy.
+More information can be found in the paper “Anchor points for the Unified Brønsted Acidity Scale” in Chem.
+Eur.
+J. 2011, 17, 5808-5826.
+The beauty of this approach is that it is completely universal: in addition to liquids (e.g. organic solvents) the universl pH scale can be applied also to gases, solids, gels, etc. The main remaining problem is the experimental realization of the universal pH scale: direct comparison of acidities in different solvents is not easy.
 Work towards this is in progress.